5 Tips on How to Improve Your Credit Score

 What you want to do is reduce your card balances OR reduce your credit card balance vs your limit (balance to limit ratio).
 Here is what I mean…

 In the example below, the balance is about 66%% of the limit.

-Make sure that your credit report is accurate and all of the information is correct.
-If yuo see an error, you should contact the creditor (ie your credit card company) that is falsely reporting it.
+Verify that all of the information on your credit report is correct.
+If you see an error, you should contact the creditor (ie your credit card company) that is falsely reporting it.
 You should also contact each of the three credit bureaus (Experian, TransUnion, and Equifax) to make sure they correct it in their systems as well.

 - Cut back on your cell phone plan

-- Remove vable TV premium channels and services
+- Remove cable TV premium channels and services

 - Re-negotiate or shop around for all of your insurance carriers